emanueldogaruUiPath/REFramework/docs/README.md

 The REFramework is very well suited for iterative processes, where the data can be splitted into several data.
 That is reason the REFrameworl is built around TransactionData (the entire data to be processed) and TransactionItem (chunk of data to be processed during one iteration).

-As seen in the diagram, the flow of the activity is the following:
+As seen in the diagram https://github.com/emanueldogaruUiPath/REFramework/blob/master/docs/Architecture%20REFramework.png the flow of the activity is the following:
 1) the config file and the extra configurations are retrieved.
 From this point on every workflow can define an argument in_Config and use said configurations
 2) the in/io arguments are retrieved.
 From this point on every workflow can access these data by defining an